elearning-x/certificat-ia/Part_1/1.6/p1_6_2_lab_solutions_qualitative_en.md

 ## Data Import

-Import the data `ozonecomplet.csv` and convert the last two variables into qualitative variables.
+Import the data `ozonecomplet.csv` (in Fun Campus, data is located in the `data/` directory) and convert the last two variables into qualitative variables.
 Then, provide a numerical summary for each variable. \[Use the `astype` method on the DataFrame column and the `describe` method on the DataFrame instance.\]

 ```{code-cell} python
 ozone = pd.read_csv("data/ozonecomplet.csv", header=0, sep=";")